mongodb/docs/source/includes/list-tables/monitor-view-chart-controls.rst

        - insert
        - update

-       If you deployed search nodes for workload isolation, you can't view opcounters on separate charts in the :guilabel:`Search Nodes` tab.
+       If you deployed Search Nodes for workload isolation, you can't view opcounters on separate charts in the :guilabel:`Search Nodes` tab.
 To group opcounters metrics in the :guilabel:`Search Nodes` tab, select the :guilabel:`Group